hatakkey/MAG-integrated/docs/fixed-sessions_verification.md

 ```

-Same scrip can be run on the backup BNG
+Same script can be run on the backup BNG

 ```bash
 A:admin@MAG2# show s-ipoe